justin-leibach/JSON-Log-Country/README.md

 This repo is for use with log files created by a dshield honeypot, for use in the SANS Internet Storm Center.

+Overall improvement needs to be made for excluding AWS sip's

 ## setup.sh
 This is a bash script to set your debian based linux distro.
 If using Ubuntu, I recommend creating a VENV for module installation.
 Instructions will be added here: